Is federal tax calculator?

-There are two types of deductions, itemized deductions above the line (ATL) and deductions below the line (BTL), which reduce taxes based on the marginal tax rate.
+Marginal tax rates are the rates that apply to income within a specific range.
 In addition to this, most people pay taxes year-round in the form of payroll taxes that are withheld from their paychecks.
 States that have a state income tax require that you file a separate state tax return, since they have their own rules.
-If you don't get a tax refund and instead owe money on tax day, there may be a way to reduce the problem.
+When paying your tax bill, another thing to consider is to use a tax filing service that allows you to pay your taxes with a credit card.

+This can help make the process easier and more convenient.
+If taxpayers earn more than the amount of the AMT exemption, they must pay the higher amount of the AMT or their standard income tax.
 As a result, a tax credit is generally more effective in reducing the overall tax bill compared to an equivalent deduction in dollars.
 However, it also depends on your tax liability and whether or not you received any refundable tax credit.
 If you didn't pay taxes during the year or owe taxes, but you're entitled to one or more refundable tax credits, you'll also receive a refund equal to the refundable amount of the credits.

 Foreign tax credit: This is a non-refundable credit that reduces the double tax burden for taxpayers earning income outside the United States.

-These are called “marginal tax rates,” meaning that they don't apply to total income, but only to income within a specific range.
 When you file your tax return, if the amount of tax you owe (your tax liability) is less than the amount withheld from your paycheck during the course of the year, you will receive a refund for the difference.

 Bill Klette